drocheam/optrace/docs/source/details/matrix_analysis.rst

   :label: eq_oc_o2

-From :math:numref:`TMA_nodal` follows that:
+From :math:numref:`TMA_nodal`, it follows that:

 .. math::
    N_1 - V_1 = - \frac{1 - D}{C}
    :label: eq_oc_dNV

 Which can also be inserted into the equation :math:numref:`eq_oc_o2`.
-After some rearranging one gets:
+After some rearranging we obtain:

 .. math::
    o = \frac{V_2 - V_1}{1 - A + \frac{BC}{D-1}}
    :label: eq_oc_o3

-Which needs to be added to the front vertex to get the absolute position of the optical center:
+This value needs to be added to the front vertex to get the absolute position of the optical center:

 .. math::
    \text{OC} = V_1 + \frac{V_2 - V_1}{1 - A + \frac{BC}{D-1}}
    :label: eq_oc_final

-The requirements that were silently assumed are that the nodal point exist (:math:`C \neq 0`) and input and output positions differ :math:`x_2 \neq x_1`.
+The requirements that were implicitly assumed include the existence of a nodal point (:math:`C \neq 0`) and that the input and output positions differ (:math:`x_2 \neq x_1`).
-The only case where it makes sense to also define an optical center is for an ideal lens, where we set :math:`\text{OC} = V_1`, although a nodal ray does not cross the optical axis at that point.
+The only scenario where it makes sense to define an optical center, despite these conditions, is for an ideal lens.
+In this case, we set :math:`\text{OC} = V_1`, although a nodal ray does not cross the optical axis at that point.
-For all other cases, especially :math:`1 - A  + \frac{BC}{D - 1} = 0` or :math:`D = 1` the optical center is undefined.
-As mentioned before, an ideal lens (:math:`A = 1, ~B=0, ~C\neq 0, ~D=1`) is an exception.
+In all other cases, particularly when :math:`1 - A + \frac{BC}{D - 1} = 0` or :math:`D = 1`,
+the optical center is undefined.
+As mentioned previously, an ideal lens (:math:`A = 1, ~B=0, ~C\neq 0, ~D=1`) is an exception.

 **Thick Lens/Lens Combination with Same Front and Back Medium**